SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 * Merging with the Spherical logarithmic discretization

 The comparision of the scalar diagnostics is presented in :numref:`fig_qed_cascade_scalar`.
-The scalar diagnosctics shown in this figure are the total number of macro-particles, the total kinetic energy and the total weight.
+The scalar diagnostics shown in this figure are the total number of macro-particles, the total kinetic energy and the total weight.
+Merging process starts when the number of macro-particles is high-enough around :math:`10^5` for the photons.
+It enables to perform between 10% and 20% more iterations than the no merging case.
+Each merging method does not exactly gives the same kintetic energy and weight evolution.
+As we will see, the merging processes modify the momentum distribution and influence the physical processes.

 .. _fig_qed_cascade_scalar: